-All of our locations have bathrooms available, but not dressing rooms.
+Gender neutral bathrooms are available, but not dressing rooms.
 If at all possible, we ask dancers to arrive in their dance clothes under their street clothes.
 For those who are rushing from school or other activities, they may use the bathroom to change.

 Staff and students will be asked to sanitize surfaces frequently.
-After using the bathroom, we ask that each student wipe down the toilet seat, handle, and door handle, and any other surfaces they touched before leaving the room.
-Similarly, students will wipe down barres, mats, and any other surfaces they touched after class.
+Students will wipe down barres, mats, and any other surfaces they touched after class.
 BSD is responsible for sanitizing the floors.

 Air Purification / Ventilation